ONElua/AdrenalineBubbleManager/adrbblbooter/readme.txt

  otherwise it will not work, because this is depends on adrenaline, and make sure to install adrenaline folder in the storage root 'ux0:adrenaline' after installing it, run it once.
 -The bubble that you are using to boot Adrenaline, will be used also to boot ISO\CSO\PBP files.
--Add ISO\CSO\PBP files you want to boot it to 'ux0:pspemu/' or 'ur0:pspemu/' -Pay ATTENTION to the instruction, cause any mistakes will not make it work.
+-Add ISO\CSO\PBP files you want to boot it to 'ux0:pspemu/' or 'ur0:pspemu/' etc.
+-Pay ATTENTION to the instruction, cause any mistakes will not make it work.

 1)